 The questions we are most often asked about work placements on Cambridge School of Art courses and, more importantly, the answers to them.

-All undergraduate students in Cambridge School of Art, except BA (Hons) Fine Art, will be able to choose the ‘Working in the Creative Industries’ module as part of their timetable for Year 3.
+All undergraduate students in Cambridge School of Art will be able to choose the ‘Working in the Creative Industries’ module as part of their timetable for Year 3.
 This module will allow you to seek out and complete a work placement, as well as providing you with a structured means to assess your progress on it.

 At Cambridge School of Art we have an extensive professional network built on years of experience in industry and a proven history of students with the skills that business are looking for.

 We offer bespoke support, advice and access to a number of resources, including roles to apply for with a number of local organisations who are looking for enthusiastic students to join them.

 However, you are also encouraged to actively search for your own placement to find a company and role that appeals to you and your interests.
 The role should relate to your degree course, and the company must be approved by the University before you can enter into a contract with them.

 Like applying for any job, you should be prepared to apply for many different roles to ensure you secure a placement.